uhawaii-system-its-ti-iam/uh-grouper-containerization/README.md

 # Grouper
-Utilizes podman and Portainer for conterization and orchestration.
+Utilizes Podman and Portainer for containerization and orchestration.

 ## Upgrading Grouper
 The following files need to be updated in order for the Grouper version to match the image